partheseas/gardens/Readme.md

 ![package version](https://img.shields.io/badge/dynamic/json.svg?color=92db61&label=gardens&query=%24.version&url=https%3A%2F%2Funpkg.io%2Fgardens%2Fpackage.json&prefix=v)
 ![stability](https://img.shields.io/badge/stability-release-66f29a.svg)

 Using gardens makes it easier to handle your code by giving you the ability to break your output into scopes and a unified way to handle errors.
 It supports nested scopes, custom colors, time stamps, HTML output, and many other fun things!
-A garden can be used interchangeably with `console`, and will work in node.js and all modern browsers.
+A garden can be used interchangeably with `console`, and will work in Node.js and all modern browsers.

+- Chrome, Safari, Firefox, and Edge <sub>(at least the Chromium based version)</sub>
+- Node.js
+- Electron

 ![macOS Screenshot](/media/gardens.png)